KIILUKKI/Arduino-Stream-Deck/README.md

 This project is a custom-built macro controller powered by Arduino and a companion Python app.
 It’s designed for creators, streamers, and productivity enthusiasts who want tactile, programmable controls — without the price tag of commercial gear.

    # Features:
-6 programmable mechanical buttons — assign any key combo or macro for instant access.
+6 programmable mechanical buttons — assign any key combo.

 Single rotary potentiometer — perfect for volume control, slider adjustments, or any analog input.